rmsrosa/nbbinder/docs/source/Installation.md

   import nbbinder as nbb
   ```

-In case of downloading the package and using it or installing it locally, you just need the folder `nbbinder` inside the package folder named `nbbinder`.
+In case of downloading the package and using it or installing it locally, you just need the file `nbbinder.py` in the root directory`.